hypo69/hypo/pytest/gemini - set 2/en/src/goog/drive/__init__.md

 5. **Clearer Assertions:** Assertions are more specific (e.g., checking for the presence of 'name' and 'id' keys in the returned files) for better test coverage.

-6. **Example of Using `Mock`:** The example code demonstrates how to create a mock `GoogleDrive` object, making testing easier and more controlled.
+6. **Example of Using `Mock`:** The example code demonStartes how to create a mock `GoogleDrive` object, making testing easier and more controlled.

 **How to run the tests:**